PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/1 Recap.md

 7. [[Woe]] shows up, launches fireballs and eldritch blasts
 8. Ship crashes, Sylas ends up unconscious
 9. Draven watches Woe take Lick's necklace and leave
-10. Draven lay-on-hands Sylas, who is ungrateful and kind of a dick
+10. Draven lay-on-hands Sylas, who is ungrateful and kind of rude
 11. They spot 2 kobolds dragging an unconscious Marsh down a path, across a creek, and into a cave.
 12. They follow sneakily behind and short rest outside the cave under the cover of darkness.
 # To-do session 2